Geo-Distribution: Multi-Region Deployment Strategies

 There are three reasons you might go multi-region: latency, survival, and compliance.

-Latency matters more than engineers often admit.
+Latency matters more than engineers admit.
 The math is unforgiving: 200,000 km/s through fiber, physical distances, protocol overhead.
 You cannot beat physics.

 Availability improves when a regional failure does not take down your entire product.
-The 2021 fire at an AWS us-east-1 data center took out a lot of the internet.
+The 2021 fire at an AWS us-east-1 data center knocked out a lot of the internet.
 Companies running multi-region recovered faster.

 Data sovereignty is increasingly non-negotiable.
 GDPR, India’s DPDP Act, and similar regulations require certain data to stay within national borders.
 Multi-region deployment handles this naturally.

-Active-Active vs Active-Passive Architectures
+Active-Active vs Active-Passive

 Understanding the difference between these two deployment models is critical for choosing the right geo-distribution strategy.